-The terms listed below when used in this Section and Sections 11.2 and 11.4 of this Code, shall have the meaning ascribed to them below:
+In this Section, as well as Sections 11.2 and 11.4 of this Code, the relevant terms, unless otherwise defined, shall be used in the following meaning:

-1) grave violence - the infliction of severe bodily harm, rape, or any other acts of sexual nature committed against the free will of a victim, torture or other inhuman or humiliating treatment.
+1) grave violence - causing serious harm to health, rape or other act of a sexual nature, committed without the voluntary consent of the victim, torture or other inhuman or degrading treatment.

 Article 11.1.2.
-A crime of genocide
+The crime of genocide

-A person who committed any of the following acts with intent to destroy, in whole or in part, a national, ethnical, racial, or religious group, as such:
+A person who, with intent to destroy, in whole or in part, a national, ethnic, racial or religious group as such:

-- 1) killed a person belonging to one of these groups; - 2) caused serious bodily or mental harm to members of the group; - 3) deliberately inflicted on the group conditions of life calculated to bring about its physical destruction in whole or in part; - 4) imposed measures intended to prevent births within the group; or - 5) forcibly transferred a child of the group to another group, committed a crime of the gravity degree 9.
+1) killed a member of one of such groups,

+2) caused grave violence to a member of one of such groups,

+3) deliberately inflicted on one of such groups conditions of life calculated to bring about its physical destruction in whole or in part,

+4) imposed measures intended to prevent births within one of such groups, or

+5) forcibly transferred children of one of such groups to another group, -

 Article 11.1.3.
-Direction of the crime of genocide
+Control over the commission of the crime of genocide

-A person who, in fact, directed or controlled the political or military activities of the state and who, personally or jointly with or through another person
+A person who effectively directed or controlled political or military action of a state and who as an individual, jointly with another or through another person:

-- 1) developed a plan to commit the crime of genocide, - 2) participated in the political decision to commit the crime of genocide, - 3) ordered the commission of the crime of genocide, committed a crime of the gravity degree 9.
+1) developed a plan to commit the crime of genocide,

+2) took part in the adoption of a political decision on its commission,

+3) ordered to commit the crime of genocide,

+4) induced the commission of such a crime or

+5) directed the actions which constitute the crime of genocide, - committed a crime a ninth-degree crime.

 Article 11.1.4.
-Public calls for the crime of genocide or its justification or denial
+Public incitements to the crime of genocide or its justification or denial